bacontime/blog-mirror/art/isomorphic.md

 Alas, I am unable to find an example video of such an instrument being played.
 Wheatstone still manufactures accordions, but other, non-isomorphic, layouts seem to be more common.
 [Here are some pictures, though](http://www.rowlhouse.co.uk/concertina/double/).

-Brett Park and David Gerhard, in their *Musix Pro* app call the (3,1) note layout the "Gerhard" layout, and [demonstrate it here](https://shiverware.com/musixpro/gerhard/chords.html).
+Brett Park and David Gerhard call the (3,1) note layout the "Gerhard" layout, and [demonstrate it here](https://shiverware.com/musixpro/gerhard/chords.html).

 The firm Intuitive Instruments manufactures two synthesizer doodads based on the (3,1) layout, which they call